 So it’s safe to say that if you’re not already leveraging affiliate marketing, you should be at least considering it.
 Like any new marketing venture, there are risks and rewards to consider first.
 Here are a few you should be aware of.

-Risks of Affiliate Marketing
+Affiliate Marketing Risks

 1. Varying laws by country.

-The GDPR was a potent reminder that no country exists in a bubble, and with the global economy, brands must pay more careful attention to the rules and regulations in each country when it comes to disclosures, taxation and, yes, affiliate marketing.
+GDPR is a potent reminder that no country exists in a bubble, and with the global economy, brands must pay more careful attention to the rules and regulations in each country when it comes to disclosures, taxation and, yes, affiliate marketing.
 As such, it’s important to make sure you have the right partner to help navigate the markets you will be using affiliate marketing in.

 2. Different cultural norms.